 Members and supporters of Accord include leading teachers’ union the Association of Teachers and Lecturers, Christian think tank Ekklesia, the race equality think tank the Runnymede Trust and the General Assembly of Unitarian and Free Christian Churches, as well as individuals with a wide range of religious and non-religious beliefs.
 The Chair of Accord is Rabbi Dr Jonathan Romain.
-The BHA is represented on the Accord steering group by its Head of Public Affairs and the coalition also works closely with the BHA’s Campaigns Officer on Faith Schools and Education.
+Humanists UK is represented on the Accord steering group by its Head of Public Affairs and the coalition also works closely with Humanists UK’s Campaigns Officer on Faith Schools and Education.

 You can sign up for free to support to receive occasional messages about their campaigns and information on how you can help.
 Please sign up if you want inclusive schools instead of religious divisions.

 Accord has published a databank of evidence from independent sources, which shows in detail why they (and we!) are so worried about the impact faith schools are having on Britain.

 Drawing on research from leading academics, think-tanks and the government, the document is a great help to campaigners, journalists and anyone else who wants to know the truth behind the headlines.

 Topics covered include: